MechanikGamer/Chrome-Extension-Bayer/readme.md

 ### TO DO
 * Space in price when 20 000
+* Copy PR Number and button
+* Paste to SmartDesk

 ### Want to Contribute?
 Do you have a passion for web technologies and an interest in contributing to a Chrome extension? 🚀 Get in touch with the author to learn how you can get involved.
 Your enthusiasm and skills can make a real difference! 🌐💻🤝